Luca-Esposito/mms-coding/README.md

 # Coding Challenge

 ###Backend
 the backend is written in typescript with Nest.js.
 It is located in ./backend folder.
+It is runing on Port 3000

 ###Frontend Client Side
 the frontend client side is written in typescript with React.
-It is located in ./frontend/client folder. (it's not complete)
+It is located in ./frontend/client folder.
+It is runing on Port 8080  (it's not complete)

 ###Frontend Server Side
 the frontend server side written in typescript with React.
 It is located in ./frontend folder. (it's not complete)